ENERGY STAR COMED REBATES EAST DUNDEE

 Thanks to offers from ComEd and the IRA, you can save now and save later when you install new high-efficiency heating and cooling equipment in your Fox River Valley home.
 You’ll need a qualified contractor to take full advantage, and Compass Heating and Air has you covered on all fronts.

 In this article, we’ll outline two great offers that every homeowner in Barrington, East Dundee or any Fox River Valley town should know about.
 Put together, you can save up to or more than a thousand dollars on a new furnace, central air system, or mini split/heat pump system.

 There’s only one catch if you can even call it that: The new equipment must meet energy efficiency requirements.
 But that works out even better for you in the long run.

-High-efficiency uses less energy than other options.
-So, after you save a bundle on the installation, you’ll see lower bills every month after that.
+High efficiency uses less energy than other options.
+So, after you save unprecedented amounts of money on the installation, you’ll immediately see lower bills every month after that.

 But first, let’s start local.

 Heating And Cooling Rebates from ComEd In 2023

 ComEd offers rebates for many Energy Star-certified appliances.
 Their HVAC incentives include: